 The Arthritis Foundation supports legislation that provides clear disclosure of the process for appealing insurance coverage denials and provides the following:

-- Requirement that notices of an adverse benefit determination or denial be made to the insured in writing within three days of the decision.
+- Requirement that notices of an adverse benefit determination, or denial, be made to the plan member in writing within three days of the decision.

-- Notice of the specific reasons for the action taken.
+- Notice of the specific reasons for action taken.

-- Notice of the insured’s right to appeal the action taken.
+- Notice of the patient’s right to appeal the action taken.

-- Notice of the U.S. Postal Service address, internet web page address or telephone number, as appropriate, to make an appeal.
+- Notice of the U.S. Postal Service address, webpage address or telephone number, as appropriate, to make an appeal.